 - Pull down the selection item and focus on 802.1Q then press Apply button to set the VLAN Operation Mode in 802.1Q mode. - Enable GVRP Protocol: Tick the checkbox to enable GVRP protocol.
-This checkbox is available while the VLAN Operation Mode is in 802.1Q mode. - Select the port you want to configure. - Link Type: There are 3 types of link type.
+This checkbox is available while the VLAN Operation Mode is in 802.1Q mode. - Select the port you want to configure. - Link Type: There are 3 types of link type. - Access Link: Single switch only, it allows the user to group ports by assigning the same Untagged VID.
+While this link type is set, the Untagged VID column field is available but the Tagged VID column field is disabled.

-- Access Link: Single switch only, it allows the user to group ports by assigning the same Untagged VID.
-While this link type is set, the Untagged VID column field is available but the Tagged VID column field is disabled. - Trunk Link: The extended application of Access Link.
-It allows the user to group ports by assigning the same Tagged VID across 2 or more switches.
+- Trunk Link: The extended application of Access Link.
+It allows the tagged frames go across 2 or more switches by assigning the tagged VID to the frames.
 Having set this link type, the Tagged VID column field is available but the Untagged VID column field is disabled. - > Hybrid Link: Both Access Link and Trunk Link are available. - Untagged VID: Assign the untagged frame VID. - Tagged VID: Assign the tagged frame VID. - Click Apply button to have the settings taken effect. - You can see the link type, untagged VID, and tagged VID information of each port in the table below on the screen.

-VLAN Operation Mode : 802.10
+VLAN Operation Mode : 802.1Q -

 Enable GVRP Protocol

 Management Vlan ID : 0